The Joneses in the Hollywood Reporter

 The setting: Bogalusa, Louisiana, 1956.
 Junior is helping build a new house for the preacher and his wife.
-He and Reverend Ray and Sister Fern are close friends during a time of volatile segregation in the Deep South.
-Junior comes over to work every day from the other side of town where only black people live.
-He’s trying to get Fern to make up her mind.
+He and his wife, Marge, Brother Ray and Sister Fern are close friends during a time when white people and black people live on different sides of town.
+Junior comes over every day to work on the house and on this day, he’s trying to persuade Fern to make up her mind.

 “Miz Jones, You got to pick a color today for the outside.
 I brought some more samples.”